-As of now, the Dell G2422HS is a new product from Dell, and it still has expensive costs, putting it in a situation where the customer can easily something better and cheaper, such as the Dell S2522HG.
-While the Dell S2522HG typical costs are ~$200 and this monitor is one step behind, finding the G2422HS for less than $200 will undoubtedly be a better bang for the buck than its current ~$280.
+As of now, the Dell G2422HS is a new product from Dell, and it still has expensive costs, putting it in a situation where the customer can easily find something better and cheaper, such as the Dell S2522HG.
+Since the Dell S2522HG’s typical costs are ~$200 and the G2422HS is one step behind in terms of features, the latter is still the best choice.
+That said, during a sale you can easily find the Dell G2422HS at around $200, which makes it one of the cheapest gaming monitors.

 ✓ Awesome aesthetics